 Potential sources of match funding

 The Amey Community Fund offers financial assistance to local not-for-profit organisations that deliver benefits to the general public, biodiversity or the environment, within a 10 mile radius of a landfill site.

-The Biffa Award was established in 1997 under the Landfill Communities Fund and through the Fund we are able to support a wide range of community and environmental projects across the UK.
+The Biffa Award was established in 1997 under the Landfill Communities Fund and through the Fund they support a wide range of community and environmental projects across the UK.

 The Big Lottery Fund awards grants to UK organisations to help improve their communities.